Lesterpaintstheworld/terminal-velocity/demande.md

    - Nova's idealism often clashes with Cipher's pragmatic approach, leading to debates that explore the balance between technological advancement and ethical responsibility.
 These discussions are crucial for character development and the overall narrative arc.

 ### Narrative Significance
 The interactions between Cipher and these key characters not only drive the plot forward but also enrich the thematic depth of the story.
 By examining the implications of Cipher's economic framework on these relationships, the narrative gains a more nuanced understanding of the challenges and opportunities presented by AI integration in society.
+The interactions between Cipher and these key characters not only drive the plot forward but also enrich the thematic depth of the story.
+By examining the implications of Cipher's economic framework on these relationships, the narrative gains a more nuanced understanding of the challenges and opportunities presented by AI integration in society.
 - **File to Modify**: `demande.md`
   - **Nature of Expected Changes**: